NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/PBE/exampleShearBuilding3/README.rst

 HAZUS Assessment with a PEER Ground Motion Suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will first demonstrate the steps to perform a HAZUS style damage and loss assessment by sequentially walking through the input panels and highlighting their role in the workflow.
-The file ``HAZUS_assessment.json`` contains all of the data for this exercise and may be used to obviate the manual entry of data into these panels.
+The file ``HAZUS_assessment.json`` contains all of the data for this exercise and may be used to bypass the manual entry of data into these panels.

 Step 1: UQ
 ~~~~~~~~~~~~